braziljs/conf-boilerplate/README.md

 ]
 ```

 Do you want to list an attribute of the speaker that is not there?
-Okay just add it on `docpad.cson` and then show it with `<%= speaker.yourNewAttribute %>` on [speakers.html.eco](https://github.com/braziljs/conf-boilerplate/blob/master/src/partials/section/speakers.html.eco).
+Okay just add it on `docpad.coffee` and then show it with `<%= speaker.yourNewAttribute %>` on [speakers.html.eco](https://github.com/braziljs/conf-boilerplate/blob/master/src/partials/section/speakers.html.eco).

 ### List of another items on Agenda